fabanc/arcgis-plus-code-generator/README.md

 `pip install openlocationcode`.

-Once it is done, the command line should look like that.
+Once it is done, the command line prompt should look like that.

 ![pip](images/pip-install.png)